stashed/docs/docs/guides/latest/platforms/aks.md

 - `spec.repository` refers to the `Repository` object `azure-repo` that holds backend [Azure Blob Container](https://azure.microsoft.com/en-us/services/storage/blobs/) information.
 - `spec.target.ref` refers to the `stash-demo` Deployment for backup target.
-- `spec.target.volumeMounts` specifies a list of volumes and their mountPath that contain the target directories.
+- `spec.target.volumeMounts` specifies a list of volumes and their mountPath that contain the target paths.
-- `spec.target.directories` specifies list of directories to backup.
+- `spec.target.paths` specifies list of file paths to backup.

 Let's create the `BackupConfiguration` crd we have shown above,